Berry2460/dungeons/README.md

 - Optimized starting stats for balanced characters

 ### KNOWN BUG(S):
-- Players have a small chance of duplication in multiplayer games
+- Players have a small chance of duplication in multiplayer games *(narrowed down to desyncs)*